farcry-ts/farcry/README.md

 ![Build & Test](https://github.com/farcry-ts/farcry/workflows/Build%20&%20Test/badge.svg)

-FarCry is a library for TypeScript in NodeJS for type-safe RPC over HTTP.
+FarCry is a TypeScript library for type-safe RPC over HTTP in NodeJS.
 The core idea is to make a server application using FarCry the **single source of truth** with regards to types.
 Using a single specification of each method, you get **compile-time type safety**, **input validation**, **output validation** and **type-safe generated client code**.

 With FarCry, you can speed up prototyping and application development significantly.
 Instead of REST, with its data-centrism, complexity and ambiguity, FarCry peforms client-server communication with [JSON-RPC](https://www.jsonrpc.org/), which is a lightweight but versatile standard.
 With built-in support for call batching, FarCry helps you reduce the number of HTTP requests the client needs to perform drastically.